lowagner/pynances/README.md

 These files can have a few different flags at the top.
-If you intend to save for things in a certain category, you can make that category have a running total by setting its "startingbalance" and its "budget"; the "budget" is what you budget for this spending category each month, and the "startingbalance" is whatever you have left over from the previous month:
+If you intend to save for things in a certain category, you can make that category have a running total by setting its `startingbalance` and its `budget`; the `budget` is what you budget for this spending category each month, and the `startingbalance` is whatever you have left over from the previous month:

     startingbalance 0 USD
     budget 30 USD